renato-nmoraes/kubernetes-cluster/README.md

 #### Jenkins access
 After deploying, you can access Jenkins UI at `http://<MINIKUBE URL>:30001`.

-To discover your minikube ip you can run `minikube ip`.
+Run `minikube ip` to discover your Minikube IP address.

 The default Jenkins credentials are:
 ```